 Stuart has extensive experience of managing and facilitating empirical research studies within a wide range of criminal justice contexts.
 Previous studies have included; an evaluation of the implementation and impact of the Street Crime Initiative in Merseyside (funded by Merseyside Police and Liverpool Crime and Disorder Reduction Partnership); an analysis of Probation Officers views on the OASyS risk assessment tool (funded by NAPO); an assessment of the use of Community and Suspended Sentence Orders (funded by the Centre for Crime and Justice Studies); an analysis of the views of sentencers towards the use of Community and Suspended Sentence Orders (funded by the Centre for Crime and Justice Studies); an evaluation of a restorative justice pilot scheme implemented by Nottingham Community Justice Initiative (funded by Nottingham Magistrates Court); a study of the impact that a public educational programme of criminal justice has on young people (undertaken in partnership with AimHigher); an exploration of attitudes towards a sexual consent campaign (funded by a local Crime and Disorder Reduction Partnership); an exploration of experiences of sexual assault in the Night-Time Economy (funded by a local council) and a study into cannabis use and cultivation (funded by a local council).

-Stuart is currently principle investigator on a longitudinal study documenting the implementation of Through the Gate service provision within a case study resettlement prison (funded by LJMUs QR stream).
+Stuart's most recent project was a longitudinal study documenting the implementation of Through the Gate service provision within a case study resettlement prison (funded by LJMUs QR stream).

 2001, University of Hull, United Kingdom, MA Criminology

 1999, University of Lincoln, United Kingdom, BA Criminology